henrychess/pygame-chinese-checkers/README.md

 # pygame-chinese-checkers

 > [!NOTE]
 > This is a hobby project by a beginner/amateur in programming.
 You may encounter bugs.
+If you do, please report them.

 ## Features
 - A game interface that supports 2 to 3 players.
 Any of them can be a human player.